 Can You Brush And Comb A Beard Too Much?

 It is possible to brush and comb a beard too much.
-Excessive beard brushing can lead to split-ends and frizz, eventually doing more harm than good.
-Overall, it’s best to only brush a beard once a day to avoid undesirable outcomes.
+Excessive beard brushing can lead to split ends and frizz, eventually doing more harm than good.

 Certain types of beard brushes will do more harm than others.